 I think a lot of us out there have a sort of emotional relationship with sugar, and getting out of a relationship always hurts!

 Though, just like a break up, with time and good habits, you can get over it!
-I’ve started to notice changes in my eating habits, for example cereal is now like a sugar hit!
+I have started to notice changes in my eating habits, for example cereal is now like a sugar hit!
 Or unintentionally I have gravitated towards buying more fruit; clearly we do still need some natural sugars!